truenas/middleware/docs/userguide/freenas_sharing.rst

    The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to 777 or to add the authenticated users to a guest group and set the permissions to 77x.

+Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the "Guest Access" box is checked.

-To create an AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure 10.1b.
+Then, to create the AFP guest share, click "Wizard", then click the "Next" button twice to display the screen shown in Figure 10.1b.
 Complete the following fields in this screen:

 #. **Share name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
 In this example, the share
    is named *afp_guest*.

 #.
 Click the button for "Mac OS X (AFP)".

+#.
+Click the "Ownership" button.
+Click the drop-down "User" menu and select "nobody".
+Click the "Return" button to return to the previous screen.

 #.
 Click the "Add" button. **If you forget to do this, the share will not be created**.
 Clicking the "Add" button will add an entry to the "Name" frame with
    the name that you typed into "Share name".